-Old water pipes aren’t just clunky — they also pose a health risk to you and your family.
+Old water pipes aren’t just clunky, they also pose a health risk to you and your family.
 Old pipes in your house may contain unsafe materials if they were installed before 1986, while pipes installed after may corrode and contaminate your water.
 Old pipes also have a higher risk of bursting, leading to a messy and expensive cleanup.

-Learn the benefits of replacing your outdated pipes, the signs it’s time for a replacement, and what to expect when you replace your pipes so you can find the best solution for your home.
+Learn the benefits of replacing your old pipes, the signs it’s time for a replacement, and what to expect when you replace your pipes so you can find the best solution for your home.

 Even for homes built after that time, older pipes still decay and reduce your water quality.
 A professional plumbing inspection is the best way to make sure your pipes are safe and up to code.